top of page

 she/they/siya

-Austin, TX on Tonkawa, Comanche, Lipan Apache Ancestral Lands Licensed Clinical Social Worker, Master NARM Therapist, Psychotherapist and Owner at Mindfulscape Clinical Training from the Complex Trauma Training Center and the NARM Training Institute, MS and BS in Social Work from the University of Texas at Arlington, Loyola University Chicago Fine Arts dropout, International Baccalaureate High School graduate I was born in Manila, Philippines and immigrated to the U.S. while I was in grade school in 1998.
-I specialize in addressing Complex PTSD and ADHD through trauma-informed and depth-oriented therapy and a worldview informed by Indigenous wisdom.
-In my time away from my private practice and nonprofit work, I enjoy spending time with family and friends out in nature and painting abstract landscapes.
+Austin, TX on Tonkawa, Comanche, Lipan Apache Ancestral Lands Licensed Clinical Social Worker, NARM Master Therapist, Psychotherapist and Founder at Mindfulscape Clinical Training from the Complex Trauma Training Center and the NARM Training Institute, MS and BS in Social Work from the University of Texas at Arlington, Loyola University Chicago Fine Arts dropout, International Baccalaureate High School graduate I was born in Manila, Philippines and immigrated to the U.S. while I was in grade school in 1998.
+I specialize in addressing Complex PTSD and ADHD through trauma-informed, mindfulness-based and depth-oriented therapy with a nature-centered worldview informed by Indigenous wisdom.
+In my time away from my private practice and nonprofit work, I enjoy spending time with family and friends out in nature and painting landscapes.

 Michael Morales